We Can't Believe What Kylie Jenner Did After Getting A New Tattoo

 Jenner's new ink is in an unexpected place: on her pinkie finger.
 It was done by tattoo artist Jonathan "JonBoy" Valena, who is known for his intricate, tiny designs.

-She also revealed a touch-up on her Mary Jo tattoo, which she got in honor of her grandmother.
+She also revealed a touch-up on her Mary Jo tattoo, which she got in honour of her grandmother.

 Advertisement